 Even though your potential client can download this piece of content without paying with money, she kinda pays with her email address.

-As we talked about before, even though they would gain from buying your services, few people will the first time they hear about you.
+As we talked about before, even though they would gain from buying your skills, few people will the first time they hear about you.

 That’s why you need to keep in touch – to build trust and enough motivation.